-(7) Commitments to Stakeholders
+(6) Commitments to Stakeholders

-(Customers) We are committed to providing genuine satisfaction captivating customers by offering new value.
-(Shareholders) We are committed to increasing corporate value over the long term by practicing highly profitable and highly efficient management.
-(Business partners) We are committed to building the relations of trust by working hard together and aim to grow together.
-(Employees) We are committed to ensuring rewarding workplace environments where employees' performance and contributions are evaluated fairly and they can demonstrate their abilities, achieve growth, and have job satisfaction.
-(Communities) We are committed to contributing to the development of the communities as well as promoting environmentally friendly business activities as a good corporate citizen.
+(Customers) We are committed to contributing to the creation of a society where people can feel connected to each other and society by delivering inspiration to customers and proposing a fulfilling lifestyle.
+(Shareholders/Investors) We are committed to increasing corporate value over the long term by practicing highly profitable and highly efficient management.
+(Business partners) We are committed to aiming to grow together by building partnerships based on mutual trust and co-creating new value.
+(Employees) We are committed to ensuring rewarding workplace by creating an environment in which each individual can demonstrate their own abilities and individuality and feel a sense of growth.
+(Communities) We are committed to contributing to the sustainable development of local communities by promoting business activities that enhance the liveliness of communities and the attractiveness of the region.
+(Global environment) We are committed to passing on a better global environment to future generations through environmentally-friendly business activities.